 If you’re ready to make yourself a priority, but aren't sure where to start, try this 7-day Self-Care challenge.
 Consider it a new daily medicine—don’t miss a dose!
 Side effects may include increased well-being, happiness, love, and gratitude.
 (Remember: Self-care looks different for everyone.
 Take it one day at a time, discover your style, and build on your skills as you go.)

 Do you want to find more time in your day?
 What if you could have hours back by doing one simple task?
 Take a close look at the amount of time you spend on your phone scrolling through social media.
 Apps like Facebook, Twitter, Instagram, YouTube, WhatsApp, and Facebook Messenger can steal an average of 2 hours and 25 minutes of your day!

-Day 3: Find gratitude and pay it forward
+Day 3: Find gratitude

-Day 4: Find your boundaries
+Day 4: Know your boundaries

 Saying “no” can be hard, but empowering yourself to define your boundaries is freeing.
 When you learn to set limits, you begin to protect your energy and embrace the power of “no.” First, imagine how it would feel to start establishing boundaries.
 What if you had the authority to say, “No, that doesn’t work for me,” and move on without a second thought?
 Realize that your time and energy is valuable and limited and treat it accordingly.
 Just like gratitude, the practice of setting boundaries positively impacts others.
 When we empower ourselves to respect our time and energy, we inspire others to do the same.

 Actions: If it’s not a “Heck, yes!” then it’s a "Heck, no!”.
 For the next four days, practice saying “no” to a request or obligation which does not work for you (use your judgement—chores and work responsibilities likely do not apply!).